Dimii96/Knowted/README.md

 [![Build Status](https://travis-ci.org/dimii96/knowted.svg?branch=master)](https://travis-ci.org/dimii96/knowted)

 My take of a basic note editor for Windows and Mac.
-Still in a very early developemt stage and can be buggy.
+Still in a very early developemt stage and not very functional yet.

 ## Features